CaswellRyder/RStudio-OneDarkPro-Theme/README.md

 ### Manual

-- Download the `OneDarkPro.rstheme` file from this repository (or clone)
+- Download the `OneDarkPro_v1.rstheme` file from this repository (or clone)
 - In RStudio go to Global Options -> Appearance, and click the `Add...` button under Editor Theme
-- Navigate to the downloaded `OneDarkPro.rstheme` file, hit `Open` and you're good to go
+- Navigate to the downloaded `OneDarkPro_v1.rstheme` file, hit `Open` and you're good to go

 ## Info